-Unlike many other high-speed serial technologies that utilize a static, 100-ohm differential reference termination environment, MIPI C-PHY is somewhat unique in that one of the key power-saving aspects of C-PHY is it's the fact that the link utilizes a dynamic, switchable resistive termination at the receiver, which is enabled during the High-Speed (HS) mode of operation, and disabled to present an open termination environment during Low-Power (LP) mode.
+Unlike many other high-speed serial technologies that utilize a static, 100-ohm differential reference termination environment, MIPI D-PHY is somewhat unique in that one of the key power-saving aspects of D-PHY is it's the fact that the link utilizes a dynamic, switchable resistive termination at the receiver, which is enabled during the High-Speed (HS) mode of operation, and disabled to present an open termination environment during Low-Power (LP) mode.
 The HS and LP modes utilize different signaling schemes, with different voltage levels.
-The LP mode of operation is designed such that data can still be communicated between the two ends of the link, but at a much lower speed (20 Msymbols/sec max) than in HS mode, which is designed for operation between 0.8 Gsps and approximately 3 Gsps.
+The LP mode of operation is designed such that data can still be communicated between the two ends of the link, but at a much lower speed (20Msymbols/sec max) than in HS mode, which is designed for operation between 80 and approximately 800 Mbps.
 This dual-mode functionality requires different receiver architecture than that typically found in other high-speed serial technologies.
-A simplified diagram of an example receiver implementation is shown in Figure 1 below (which has been reproduced from the C-PHY specification.)
+A simplified diagram of an example receiver implementation is shown in Figure 1 below (which has been reproduced from the D-PHY specification.)

-Figure 1: Example C-PHY Receiver Termination Diagram
+Figure 1: Example D-PHY Receiver Termination Diagram

 In LP mode, all wires are operated single-ended, and are unterminated at the receiver.
 In this mode, minimal current flows between the two ends of the link (due to the lack of an RX termination), which reduces power consumption.
-In HS mode, the link utilizes 3-phase signaling with a common-point DC offset.
+In HS mode, the link utilizes differential signaling, but with a lower amplitude level than most other high-speed serial technologies, and also with a common-mode DC offset (whereas most other high-speed serial technologies are AC-coupled, and use DC-balanced signaling levels in conjunction with 8B/10B encoding).

-C-PHY devices switch between HS and LP modes via communication of a special LP state sequence, which signals an intent to transition to HS mode.
+D-PHY devices switch between HS and LP modes via communication of a special LP state sequence, which signals an intent to transition to HS mode.
 When a receiver detects this mode it will enable its High-Speed (HS) line termination, which prepares the line for HS operation.
 The transmitter is then able to transmit data at the HS line rate for a period of time, after which a different control sequence is sent, which initiates a return to the LP mode of operation (whereby the receiver disconnects its HS termination at the appropriate time).
 This act of switching in and out of HS mode is typically called HS 'burst mode' operation.